roytruelove/angular-grunt-coffeescript/README.md

 ### Misc Conventions

 * Never use a global function for a controller, always a module
-* Always use the 'array' format for dependency injection
+* Always use the 'array' format for dependency injection to avoid minification issues

 ## Profiles